Tuesday, 15 March 2016

 046. Muslim Princely States Of India

-The above maps shows that almost a quarter of Indians lived in princely states, which occupied over a third of the land mass of the Indian sub continent.
-Number of these states was about 565 (I saw a list of 638 states or estates), but most of them were very small.
-About 200 of those had an area less than 25 kms square.
+The above map shows that nearly a quarter of Indians lived in princely states, which together occupied over one-third of the landmass of the Indian subcontinent.
+The number of these states was approximately 565, although I have also come across a list mentioning 638 states or estates.
+However, the majority of these were very small in size, about 200 of them had an area of less than 25 square kilometers.

 First: States With Muslim Rulers & Muslim Majority Population